Northern Bypass NBP Part 4!

 Any stupid idea in Ipswich the funding is obtained.
 The “Ipswich Elite” think they are saints… so proud.
 Somehow finishing the Wine Rack will solve everything else.
 The empty waterfront flats, the land that is earmarked for Enterprise Island, the brewery site and the ugly Stoke Bridge end.
 Of course it won’t.
 A Tory donor needs to be rewarded for helping them into power of being all important.

 If voting independent and there are multiple… pick the top most one.
-The worse thing is split votes…6 days, 18 hours ago #3683
+The worse thing is split votes…1 month ago #3683

 Oh, of course.